 Students often find their transition to college is a challenging experience.
 With this challenge in mind, NevadaFIT provides additional support to its participants, as they navigate the week of NevadaFIT.

-Students are assigned in "NevadaFIT Packs," a group of six students in the same NevadaFIT boot camp.
+Students are assigned in "NevadaFIT Packs," a group of seven students in the same NevadaFIT boot camp.
 Each pack has a Pack Mentor, an upperclassman within the major who has demonstrated success as a student.
 Many of our Pack Mentors have been past NevadaFIT participants, so they understand the value of the NevadaFIT experience and can serve as a guide to their Pack members.
 Packs and Pack Mentors are an important part of the NevadaFIT experience and the intensive transition to the university.

 This is their Pack throughout the week of NevadaFIT.
 We encourage our Pack members to establish close relationships with their mentors and with the other members in their Pack.
 These relationships help build a supportive network for one another as they experience the same challenges, and celebrate their successes, throughout NevadaFIT.